Looking for the most up-to-date winners? See our 2024 LMS Awards here…

 As 2018 ends, the technology awards season is kicking into full swing.
 So I’m not surprised when Talented Learning fans ask me when we’ll announce our annual LMS Awards.
-(Spoiler alert), I’m not revealing awards today but they are coming soon in an updated form!
+Spoiler alert: I’m not revealing awards today.
+But soon we’ll be recognizing learning systems excellence in an updated way!

 Why is this a good time to rethink the way we recognize learning systems excellence?
 Well, if you’ve followed the market in recent years, you know the LMS landscape has changed dramatically.
 We want to reflect those changes and provide more value to both learning systems buyers and sellers.